Anything-Minecraft-Team/anything-minecraft/README.md

 ## Contributing

-If you would like to Contribute just make a pull request with the changes and I'll review it
+If you would like to Contribute just make a pull request with the changes and I'll review it.
+Before you contribute, please install [nodejs](https://nodejs.org/en/download/) and run `npm install` in the project root.
+This allows for linting to be setup and styling to be consistent.

 > Please help us translate!